escowin/wireframe-blueprint/docs/phase-4-polish/webgl-rendering-overview.md

 WebGL (Web Graphics Library) is a JavaScript API for rendering high-performance 2D and 3D graphics in web browsers.
 It provides hardware-accelerated graphics capabilities that can significantly enhance the performance and visual quality of complex diagram applications.

+> **Note**: This document is provided for future reference.
+For the current wireframe blueprint application, the Canvas 2D implementation provides excellent performance and is the recommended approach.
+WebGL would be overkill for simple wireframe diagrams with moderate numbers of shapes.

 ## Why WebGL for Diagram Rendering?

 ### Performance Benefits